-England defied by classy Khawaja century
+Wasteful England defied by classy Khawaja century

 But Khawaja stood firm, adding 81 with Travis Head, who made 50, and 72 with Cameron Green.
 Both Head and Green were removed by Moeen Ali on his return to Test cricket.

-Even at 220-5, Australia were on the back foot, only for Khawaja to add another unbroken stand of 91 with Alex Carey, the beneficiary of a Bairstow drop who closed the day 52 not out.
+Even at 220-5, Australia were on the back foot, only for Khawaja to add another unbroken stand of 91 with Alex Carey, the beneficiary of a Bairstow drop in his 52 not out.

 By the end, Australia had moved to a position from where they can take a first-innings lead, which could be crucial on an extremely dry pitch that seems set to deteriorate later in the match.